skwatra1992/Privatech/README.md

 # STEP 1:
 Go to Chrome browser and type "chrome://extensions/"
 # STEP 2:
-Enable developer mode and click on "load unpack".
+Enable developer mode and click on "Load Unpacked".
 # STEP 3:
 Upload "privvy" folder inside that and fire icon will be appear there on the place of extension .
 # STEP 4: